What Is the Cheapest Health Insurance You Can Get?

 Another possibly cost-effective way to insure yourself is with a combo platter of sorts—but it could also become more complicated.
 You can try mixing traditional indemnity insurance, designed to pay a set daily benefit if you’re hospitalized or in an accident, with a short-term medical plan that can enable you to get to the doctor a few times a year for your more minor ailments.

-George from Manning & Napier noticed consumers jury-rigging these sorts of arrangements on their own, with sometimes troublesome results.
+Manning & Napier's Ms. George noticed consumers jury-rigging these sorts of arrangements on their own, with sometimes troublesome results.
 In some cases, people had to file every claim with all insurers on the menu so that every possible dollar could be recouped.
 That became complicated, so recently, the company rolled out combo plans with single insurers to make the claims process easier.

 Always make sure you understand what you’re getting for what you’re paying before choosing a health insurance plan.